 The route profiles on our daily rides are very different.
 The spectrum ranges from flat, hilly to high alpine terrain.
 All in all, the choice of routes is designed in such a way that we avoid busy roads wherever possible, to ensure a relaxed driving experience.

 It should be noted that mountain driving is much more demanding on the driver and vehicle than driving on flat or hilly terrain.

 Not everywhere in the mountains are the roads wide enough for two vehicles.
 Then you have to drive slowly and carefully.
 Particular attention must be paid to unlit and narrow tunnel passages.
 On mountainous sections, the person driving downhill should look for an alternative route and let oncoming traffic pass by.
 They often have a better overview and can start up again more easily.

-Please note that it may be cold in the high mountains even in summer: Think of warm, weatherproof clothing.
+Please note that it can already be cold in the high mountains in autumn: Think of warm, weatherproof clothing.